 All jumps events at Ballinrobe take place on the same course as the flat track.
 When in use, the outer back straight does make the course slightly more suitable for the galloping type of runner, but in general it is still an advantage to race prominently.
 Not a particularly demanding track stamina wise, the long downhill closing section and short run-in mean this is not the type of course for the strong staying type to be seen to best effect.

-The hurdle course features four standard obstacles, two in the back straight and two in the home straight.
+The hurdle course features five standard obstacles, two in the back straight, two in the turn for home and one in the home straight after the winning post.
 The chase course contains six fences per circuit, which in terms of stiffness are thought to be amongst the easiest in Ireland.
 The positioning of the final two obstacles can prove tricky though, as they come up relatively quickly on the tail end of that tight turn into the home straight.
 If a chaser is to make a mistake, it will most likely come at one of these two fences.